Dungeons & Dragons (2000 film): Plot

-Izmir's Empress Savina rules with the power of a scepter that allows her to control Gold dragons.
-When she wants to give rights to the common people, she's opposed by the Council of Mages, led by Profion.
+Izmir's young Empress, Savina, rules with the power of a scepter that allows her to control gold dragons.
+When she wants to give rights to the common people, she's opposed by the Council of Mages, led by the evil Profion.
 They demand that she hand over the scepter.
-She refuses and, anticipating a conflict, both sides try to get the Rod of Savrille, which would let them control Red dragons.
+She refuses and, anticipating a conflict, both sides try to get their hands on the legendary Rod of Savrille, which would let them control red dragons.

 Teenage thieves Ridley and Snails try to rob the Sumdall magic school.
-They're caught by a young Mage named Marina, just as Profion's assistant Damodar attacks the library wizard, to get his map to the Rod of Savrille.
-Marina, Ridley, and Snails escape with the map, and join with a dwarf named Elwood.
+They're caught by a young apprentice named Marina, just as Profion's assistant Damodar attacks the library wizard to get his map to the Rod of Savrille.
+Marina, Ridley, and Snails manage to escape with the map, and join with a dwarf named Elwood.

-They discover that to enter the tomb with the rod, they need a ruby called the "Eye of the Dragon."
-Ridley finds it in a deadly maze in the thieves' guild in Antius, but Damodar arrives and captures Marina and the map.
-The rest of the group escape, and meet the elf Norda, who is working for the Empress.
-They free Marina and get the map back, although Snails dies in the attempt.
+They discover that to enter the tomb containing the Rod, they need a ruby key called the "Eye of the Dragon."
+Ridley finds it in a deadly maze in the thieves' guild in Antius, but Damodar arrives and captures Marina and the map before they can flee.
+The rest of the group escape, only to be captured by the elf Norda, a paladin who is working for the Empress.
+Realizing they are fighting for the same cause, they free Marina and get the map back, although Snails dies in the attempt.

 They get the Rod of Savrille, although Damodar takes it from them and gives it to Profion.
-He and the other mages fight against the Empress, with dragons on both sides, until Ridley's group kills Damodar, and gets the Rod of Savrille back from Profion.
+He and the other mages fight against the Empress, with dragons on both sides, until Ridley kills Damodar, and gets the Rod of Savrille back from Profion.
 Marina encourages Ridley to use the Rod to bring Profion down, but Ridley, realizing the Rod's power will corrupt him, refuses and destroys it.
-Then the Empress has a Gold dragon kill Profion.
+Then the Empress has a gold dragon kill Profion.

-Ridley later visits Snails' grave with Marina, Elwood, and Norda.
-When he places the Eye of the Dragon on the grave, Snails' name disappears, and the group is transported away to meet Snails.
+Ridley later visits the grave of Snails with Marina, Elwood, and Norda.
+When he places the Eye of the Dragon on the grave, the ruby starts to glow and Snails' name disappears.
+Norda tells Ridley to not question his gift and that "his friend awaits him", and the ruby transports the group away to a mysterious place.